The Vision for general practice

 • address health disparities and inequities experienceincrease the overall economic productivity of society.

-Governments pay more for a single patient hospital admission ($502028) than the costs of that same patient visiting their GP twice a week for an entire year ($397329).
+Governments pay more for a single patient hospital admission than the cost of that same patient visiting their GP twice a week for an entire year.

 Hospital admissions